MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 ## Reduce number of FlowRun records over time

 If the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds) is changed, then the lifetime of any new **[FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun)** records is retained for that length of time.
-This can be used to reduce the number of [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records, and storage used, over time.
+Lowering the value can reduce the number of [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records, and storage used, over time.

 Setting the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds) to zero stops all ingestion of new [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records.

-We're adding an experience in the [PPAC environments experience](/power-platform/admin/environments-overview#manage-environments-in-the-power-platform-admin-center) to facilitate setting the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds).
+We're adding an experience in the [PPAC (Power Platform Admin Center) environments experience](/power-platform/admin/environments-overview#manage-environments-in-the-power-platform-admin-center) to facilitate setting the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds).

 > [!NOTE]
 > This feature is being rolled out and might not be available in your region yet.